 - If you don’t have a mixer, stir with a pair of chopstick, one direction, until the meat form a smooth paste, approximately 10 minutes.

 - Put some filling in the center of a wonton wrapper; fold the wrapper diagonally, at the same time squeeze the wrapper inward loosely to form a dumpling shape; squeeze the edge firmly to lock in its shape.

 - The wontons can be frozen until ready to use.
 To freeze, place wontons on a tray as a single layer to avoid them sticking to each other.
 Once frozen, transfer the dumplings to a snap bag.

 Cooking the wonton dumplings

 - Bring a large pot of water to boil, add plenty of (2-3 tbsp) of cooking oil.
-Once the water is boiling, add 8-10 wontons to the pot.
-Once the wontons float to the top of water, allow them to cook for further 1-2 minutes before scooping the wontons out with a sieve; drain off all the liquid and place the wontons on a plate (or baking paper) to cool in a single layer (preferably not touching).
+Once the water is boiling, add a batch of wontons to the pot (do not overcrowd).
+Once the wontons float to the top of water, allow them to cook for further 3-4 minutes (may be longer for larger wontons) before scooping the wontons out with a sieve; drain off all the liquid and place the wontons on a plate (or on a bench top lined with cling wrap) to cool in a single layer, not touching each other.
 Repeat with the rest of the wontons.

 For the salad:

 Once the wontons are cool, transfer them to a large mixing bowl, add XO sauce, dark soy sauce, sesame oil and coriander, mix well (use your hand, wear gloves, you may need to give the XO sauce a bit of a squeeze as it is a thick sauce).